Moby: 1993–1998: Signing with Elektra, Everything Is Wrong, and Animal Rights

 The success of Everything Is Wrong had Moby reach a new peak in critical acclaim.
 The Los Angeles Times thought the 29-year-old Moby was "poised for greatness [...] to make that big crossover" from a respected underground artist to a mainstream dance and rock musician.
 Billboard declared him "King of techno" and Spin named him "the closest techno comes to a complete artist."
 In 1995, Moby was approached by Courtney Love to produce the next Hole album, but he declined.
 He directed the music video for "Young Man's Stride" by Mercury Rev. In 1995 and 1996, Moby put out a number of "self-indulgent dance" singles under the pseudonyms Lopez and DJ Cake on Trophy Records, his own Mute imprint, so he could release material that he was interested in without concern for its commercial impact.
 In 1996, Moby contributed "Republican Party" to the AIDS benefit album Offbeat: A Red Hot Soundtrip produced by the Red Hot Organization and released his second Voodoo Child album, The End of Everything.

-While touring Everything Is Wrong, Moby had grown bored with the electronic scene and felt the press had failed to understand his records and take them seriously.
+While touring Everything Is Wrong, Moby was interested in broadening his musical horizons.
 This marked a major stylistic change for his next album, Animal Rights, combining guitar-driven rock songs with Moby on lead vocals and softer ambient tracks.
 Upon completing the album Moby said that it was "weird, long, self-indulgent and difficult".
 Its lead single is a cover version of "That's When I Reach for My Revolver" by post-punk group Mission of Burma.
 Animal Rights was released in September 1996 in the UK, where it peaked at No. 38, and in February 1997 in the US.
 It was poorly received by his dance fan base who felt Moby had abandoned them, creating doubts as to what kind of artist Moby really was.
 Moby pointed out that he had not abandoned his electronic music completely and had worked on dance and house mixes and film scores while making Animal Rights.